 You say this is not puppy love.
 If you feel so deeply -- of course it isn't puppy love.

+But I don't think you were asking me what you feel.
+You know better than anyone.
 What you wanted me to help you with is what to do about it -- and that I can tell you.